 The original Lexus LS400 gave Jaguar sleepless nights and even had BMW and Mercedes on the run.
-Here’s how to buy this understated but so significant modern classic.
+Here’s how to buy a great example

 Some cars make it to the status of modern classic rather faster than others and the reason is often that the cars are robust enough to still be in daily use.
 Sadly there aren’t many Jaguars which fit the bill, but plenty of early 90s Mercedes and BMWs fall into this category and rarely raise a glance as they pass in the street.
 Even more anonymous but far more significant to the evolution of our current streetscape though is the Lexus LS400, the first of a new wave of crushingly competent cars from Toyota with a steely focus on taking a share of the lucrative prestige market.